Skip to content

 Factory

-• The Factory creates the classes of your module and resolves its dependencies
+• The Factory creates and assembles the classes inside your module

 Creating your objects